jobyjoseph/Mastering-Frontend/Android.md

 ViewModel and ViewModel Factory - https://codelabs.developers.google.com/codelabs/kotlin-android-training-view-model/index.html

 > _ViewModel_ and _LiveData_ are Android Architecture Components, which are libraries and other components that help you design robust, testable, maintainable apps.

+> App architecture is a way of designing your apps' classes, and the relationships between them, such that the code is organized, performs well in particular scenarios, and is easy to work with.